CaskAle/summit-pi-project/TJBot-setup-notes.md

 - Use the speaker card number (`aplay -l`) for the `tjConfig.Speak`.

 You should then be able to proceed with the tests/recipes as normal.

+### Speaker Volume

+If you are having trouble with the volume level of the speaker, you can adjust it from the command line with the command: `alsamixer`.
+Use the arrow keys on your keyboard to raise the volume to 100%.
+Press `esc` when you are done and it will save and exit.
+Now you should be able to hear the output at a much better volume.